missreya/Terdle/README.md

 List of solutions here: https://github.com/vallleyyy/WordleDictionary

 # REMAINING TO-DO
-Word::ProcessGuess
+Guess::ProcessGuess
 - complexity rules with repeated letters

-Menu
+Wordle
 - make a request to play again
+- use better cstream for formatting

 Main
-- try throw catch exception for the files
 - menuRequest currently everything else but start will exit